 We work with Yerevan State University (YSU) and the American University of Armenia (AUA) in supporting their educational human rights programmes, as well as research on human rights-related issues.
+In terms of Clinical Legal Education, we are supporting the capacitation of all legal clinics active in Armenia.
 We collaborate with representatives from both academia and civil society.

 The conference on “Human Rights Research in Armenia” was held at Yerevan State University on December 1, 2023.
 Various professional researchers participated in the conference provoking discussions on actual human rights issues for Armenia.